dmarshNAIT/dmarshNAIT.github.io/COMP1017_errors.markdown

 permalink: /comp1017/errors
 ---

-This is not an exhaustive list, but some common problems I've seen.
+This is not an exhaustive list, but some common problems I've seen (AKA, things you may lose marks for).
-+ wrong URL
++ wrong URL (the name of your folder defines your URL)
 + errors in HTML or CSS validation
 + a Document Outline that has untitled sections or a weird structure
 + HTML or CSS isn't formatted